Career Definition for Junior High Principals

 Education administration can be difficult and frustrating.
 Those aspiring to be a junior high principal must show a commitment to improving the educational system through leadership, determination, and innovation.
 They must have superb interpersonal skills demonstrated by an ability to make sound judgments, motivate both students and teachers, and resolve disputes.
 They must also have an understanding of junior high students, who can be difficult and unpredictable as they struggle to mature.

 Career and Economic Outlook

-According to the BLS, job opportunities for elementary, middle, and high school principals in general should grow at an average rate compared to other occupations with a 6% rise in employment from 2014-2024.
-The BLS reported that the median annual salary earned by elementary and secondary school education administrators, including junior high principals, was $90,410 in May 2015.
+According to the BLS, job opportunities for elementary, middle, and high school principals in general should grow at an average rate compared to other occupations with an 8% rise in employment from 2016-2026.
+The BLS reported that the median annual salary earned by elementary and secondary school education administrators, including junior high principals, was $94,390 in May 2017.

 Alternate Career Options

 Normally requiring at least a master's degree, administrators who oversee various areas of colleges and universities often have previous experience in the field.
 An annual median wage of $92,360 was earned in 2017 by these administrators, according to the BLS.
 From 2016-2026, faster-than-average employment growth of 10% was expected in this profession by the BLS.